 Marianne & Leah Mount

 We have owned a piece of Paradise since 2013.
 My husband, Joe, and I happened upon Stoneman Lake overlook back in 1995 when we first moved to Cottonwood.
 We were immediately enamored by its majestic beauty and only dreamed of ever being property owners.
 It's a long story but we credit God for bringing us to Ponderosa Paradise and we are certainly blessed to be here!
-Joe is the Fixed Operations manager for a Chrysler dealership and an avid classic vehicle collector (mostly Willys jeeps and Dodge trucks).
-I am the ALC (Alternative Learning Center) Coordinator at Mingus High School.
+Joe is currently teaching auto shop at Mingus Union High School.
+He recently retired as the fixed operations manager for a Chrysler dealership and is an avid classic vehicle collector (mostly Willys jeeps and Dodge trucks).
+I work in the Special Services department and with special needs students at the high school.
 We have two adult children, Colin & Leah, and a fluffy white golden retriever, Cooper, who is adorned in mud most of the time!